Grand Duke Michael Alexandrovich of Russia

 In 1907, Michael first met Natalia Sergeyevna Wulfert (called Natasha), the wife of Vladimir Vladimirovich Wulfert, an officer in Michael’s regiment, the Blue Cuirassier Regiment.
 Born Natalia Sergeyevna Sheremetyevskaya, Natasha was the daughter of a Moscow lawyer, Sergei Alexandrovich Sheremetevsky, an untitled minor Russian noble.
 By August 1909, Michael and Natasha were lovers and by November 1909, Natasha was living in an apartment in Moscow paid for by Michael.
 Nicholas II had Michael transferred to the Chernigov Hussars 250 miles from Moscow in an attempt to stop the relationship.
 However, Michael traveled back to Moscow several times a month to see Natasha.

 On August 6, 1910, Natasha gave birth to Michael’s son named George after Michael’s deceased brother.
-At the time of George’s birth, Natasha was still legally married to her husband and so George was legally his son.
+At the time of George’s birth, Natasha was still legally married to her husband and George was not legally his son.
 Michael and Natasha started divorce proceedings because they feared that Natasha’s husband would try to claim custody of their son.
 There is speculation that Wulfert allowed the divorce because he received a bribe of 200,000 rubles.
-The date of the divorce was back-dated which meant that George was recognized as Natasha’s illegitimate son and would inherit her status.
+The date of the divorce was back-dated, meaning that George was recognized as Natasha’s illegitimate son and would inherit her status.
 Nicholas II issued a decree giving George the surname Brasov after Michael’s estate at Brasovo.
 In May 1911, Nicholas II granted Natasha permission to use the surname Brasova and allowed her to live with Michael at his estate Brasovo.
 This all indicated Nicholas II’s tacit permission for his brother’s affair.

 Natasha and Michael with their son George; Photo Credit – Wikipedia